LetteraUnica/neural_cellular_automata/README.md

 ## Lorenzo Cavuoti, Marco Sicklinger

 Study and implementation of a **Neural Cellular Automaton** aiming at the simulation of **self-organizing** structures' processes of growth, persistence in time and regeneration after a damage.

+The presentation of the project can be found [here](https://docs.google.com/presentation/d/1c2JkIgbuHCxGZLgb3y7ITkac3qg1O5qFywbTcJILwYc/edit?usp=sharing)

 This work was inspired and/or helped by the following works: